An Interesting Fact For The First Day Of Work

 But still, no such thing happened.
 No response.
 Danny’s boss spoke up again:

-"Sorry Danny, you keep cutting out, do you mind repeating your interesting fact one more time?"
+"Sorry Danny, it might be a connection thing, you keep cutting out, do you mind repeating your interesting fact one more time?"